-The wide, safe and well engineered Bothmanskloof Pass is located between the Boland towns of Malmesbury and Riebeeck Kasteel on the tarred R46 route, which descends along the southern side of the Kasteelberg through a wide S bend.
-The pass has history dating back to 1661 and was first recce'd by Pieter Van Cruythoff.
-The pass is often also referred to as the Bothmaskloof Pass (without the N).
+The wide, safe and well engineered Bothmaskloof Pass is located between the Boland towns of Malmesbury and Riebeeck Kasteel on the tarred R46 route, which descends along the southern side of the Kasteelberg through a wide U bend.
+The pass has history dating back to 1661 and was first recced by Pieter Van Cruythoff.

 Take a fabulously scenic drive along the mountain side above Muizenberg and Kalk Bay Bay along the north-western corner of False Bay and take in the elevated views of the coastline with its rocky shores, tiny fishing harbours and blue waters stretching away towards Gordon's Bay and Cape Hangklip.
 This 7 km long mountain road offers an alternative route to the more congested Main Road along the seafront and provides some excellent view-sites as well as access to some wonderful hikes up to the Silvermine Nature Reserve.
 This road falls under the category of 'Suburban Passes'